wairas/happy-tools/README.md

                         the format string for the logging timestamp, see: http s://docs.python.org/3/library/datetime.html#strftime-
                         and-strptime-format-codes (default: [%H:%M:%S.%f])
+  --zoom PERCENT        the initial zoom to use (%) or -1 for automatic fit
+                        (default: -1)
   -V {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```